mcvine/mcvine/docs/sphinx/Installation.rst

 Installation
 ============

-For a list of systems deployed with MCViNE, please go to :ref:`deployments <deployments>`.
+For a list of systems already deployed with MCViNE, please go to :ref:`deployments <deployments>`.

 At this moment, mcvine can only be installed from source.